Volue-Public/energy-mesh-python/_sources/mesh_modelling.rst.txt

   (e.g. array of boolean), for singular definitions they are always set to 1

-Additionally specific attribute definitions may have additional fields, e.g.: time series attribute definition has *template expression* and relationship attribute definition has *object type*.
+Additionally specific attribute definitions may have additional fields, e.g.: time series attribute definition has *template expression* and ownership relation attribute definition has *target object type name*.

 Attribute definition could be compared to a C++ class member.